eoinparker/DublinLitterBlog/README.md

 # DublinLitterBlog
-Scripted tasks for http://dublinlitterblog.com and http://fixyourstreet.ie interaction.
+Helper scripts for http://dublinlitterblog.com and http://fixyourstreet.ie interaction.

 ## MacOS only.
 No plans to port.